 How to choose the best internet security suite for you

-So do you need all this extra stuff with your antivirus software?
+So do you really need all these extra features with your antivirus software?
 Well, it's hard to argue against using a password manager.
 Beyond that, you have to consider your personal circumstances.

-If you've got young kids or teenagers at home, you might want parental-control software to keep tracking of what your children are doing online — or to track the location of their phones.
+If you've got young kids or teenagers at home, then you might want parental-control software to keep tracking of what your children are doing online or to track the physical location of their phones.

-If you're of comfortable means, investing in identity-theft protection might be wise.
+If you're a person of means, then investing in identity-theft protection might be wise.
 If you travel a lot, you'll want to use a VPN while in hotel rooms and airport lounges.

-To get a better idea of the stand-alone services these premium security suites are competing with, please visit our buying guides for the best identity theft protection, best cloud backup services, best parental-control apps and best password managers.
+To get a better idea of the stand-alone services these premium security suites compete with, visit our buying guides for the best identity theft protection, best cloud backup services, best parental-control apps and best password managers.